gegen07/cvrp-ml/README.md

 Try to approximate the total time traveled by each vehicle in Capacitated Vehicle Routing Problem with Machine Learning using classic models.
 It can be used Reinforcement Learning as a baseline

 ## Project
 - Engineer features like (mean, standard deviation, variance) of the graph distances.
-Besides that assigning how many districts a vehicle should drive to complete the tour.
+Besides that assigning how many districts (mean, standard deviation) a vehicle should drive to complete the tour.
 - The project will use the data from [loggibud-challenge](https://github.com/loggi/loggibud).
 There are 90 feasible instances of cvrp for each district in Distrito Federal, Rio de Janeiro and Pará for training the ML models.
 Besides this train set, there are also a test set with 30 instances for the same districts explored in train set.

 ### First Steps